ONSdigital/es-strata-sg/README.md

 # ES Strata
  This is the second module within the BMI Survey.
-It calculates the Strata based on the survey type(Land or Marine), total turnover and region.
+It calculates the Strata based on the survey type(Land or Marine), total turnover and region.Mike

 ## Strata Wrangler
 The wrangler prepares the data from enrichment, to be processed to calculate the Strata for each reference.